OV1-10: Spacecraft design

 OV1-10 was, like the rest of the OV1 satellite series, 1.387 m long and .69 m in diameter, consisting of a cylindrical experiment housing capped with flattened cones on both ends.
 It included 5000 flat-faceted solar cells producing 22 watts of power.
 Two .46 m antennas for transmitting telemetry and receiving commands extended from the sides of the spacecraft.
 12 helium-pressurized hydrogen peroxide thrusters provided attitude control.
+OV1-10 used 6 distinctive extendible booms with masses at the ends for gravity-gradient stabilization, two extending in opposite directions for each of yaw, pitch and roll.
+The longer yaw axis booms, each measuring 50 ft, were also used to house experiments.
+The spacecraft was not able to achieve yaw stability, turning 180 degrees upside down on several occasions.

 OV1-10 weighed, with its attached Altair booster, 130 kg.

 Experiments

 The OV1-10 science package comprised eight experiments.
 A number of photometers and a Geiger–Müller tube detected day and nighttime atmospheric airglow.
 OV1-10 carried a cosmic ray telescope and a Sun-pointed X-ray spectrometer for the evaluation of non-terrestrial radiation, complementing OV1-9's experiment package, which was focused on the long term measurement of orbital radiation and its threat to living organisms.
 Two NASA experiments, a magnetometer and an electric field measuring voltmeter housed in two 15.24 m booms used for gravity-gradient stabilization, completed the experiment package.